 The practical stuff matters — and it’ll still be there tomorrow.
 The first few days are about stabilizing, not optimizing.
 Grief and logistics can coexist, but they don’t have to happen at the same pace.

 If you’re ready for a starting point, Lumeway’s First 24 Hours Guide: Losing Your Job walks you through the most time-sensitive steps without the noise.
 The Budget Reduction Worksheet helps you see where you stand financially — no judgment, just numbers.
-Both are in the Job Loss & Income Crisis bundle.
+Both are available at lumeway.co/templates.

 You don’t have to figure it all out today.
 You just have to get through today.